Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Returns

-A PostDTOInsertUpdate object with the post details if found, or an error message if the post is not found.
+A PostDTORead object with the post details if found, or an error message if the post is not found.

 ##### Parameters